 Facts and Allegations Presented at Trial

-The Pittsburgh case centered around Michaeleen Lee, who sadly passed from mesothelioma in 2020 after over 30 years of using J&J talcum powder products.
+The case centered on Michaeleen Lee, who died in 2020 from mesothelioma after decades of using Johnson & Johnson’s talcum powder products.

 After weeks of testimony, the Pittsburg jurors concluded that J&J's products were not the factual cause of Ms. Lee's mesothelioma.